AI Is Changing SEO: Why Your Marketing Strategy Needs an Upgrade in 2026

 The more places your business shows up, the more likely AI will consider you a trusted source worth mentioning.

-Yes, blogging is still alive.
-But now it needs to serve both humans and machines.
+Yes, blogging is still alive and still works, but random content doesn't.
+Content needs to serve both humans and machines.
 Here’s how:

 Stick to real questions people ask